The Commonwealth of Virginia has a long history of permitting law-abiding citizens to own and carry firearms for hunting and personal protection.

 - While you are lawfully hunting and conceal your firearms to prevent damage due to inclement weather.

-- While you are transporting your firearms to a hunting area, shooting range, or other lawful place.
-You must unload and securely wrap the firearms.
+- While you are transporting your firearms to a hunting area, shooting range, or another lawful place.
+However, you must unload and securely wrap the firearms.

 If you do have a concealed handgun permit, you may conceal and carry your handgun anywhere except for the following places: